 The 2026 Governor Races Ranked by Flip Likelihood

-The 15 most competitive races for governor in 2026, ranked by a consensus of the published ratings of Cook Political Report and Sabato's Crystal Ball as of early July 2026.
+The 15 most competitive races for governor in 2026, ranked by a consensus of the published ratings of Cook Political Report and Sabato's Crystal Ball as of late July 2026, including Cook's July 10 and Sabato's Crystal Ball's July 23 rating changes.

 How this ranking works